SSO Position Description

 Provide Guidance to NSSLHA Chapters

-Through various forms of communication (email, phone calls, teleconference, group chats, social media, visits, etc.), SSOs will relay accurate and updated information to affiliated NSSLHA chapters about:
+Through various forms of communication (email, phone calls, teleconference, group chats, social media, visits, etc.), SSOs will develop relationships with affiliated NSSLHA chapters in their state/territory and relay accurate and updated information about:

 - Chapter affiliation